 Dental crowns and bridges are primarily considered to be cosmetic dental procedures.
-Not only do they help to restore the function of your teeth, but they also help to restore the beauty of your smile.
-Lovett Dental Webster here to help those feeling less than confident about your smile’s beauty to find that confidence once more.
+Not only do they help to restore the function of your teeth, but they also help to renew the beauty of your smile.
+Lovett Dental Webster is here to help those feeling less than positive about your smile’s beauty to find that confidence once more.

 While often considered cosmetic in nature, these procedures can also help preserve your natural teeth function and improve overall oral health.
 Here’s what you need to know about dental crowns and dental bridges and how they can give you something wonderful to smile about.

 Sometimes referred to as dental caps, crowns cover the entire tooth’s surface, restoring it to its original shape and size.
 By doing this, the crown also works to strengthen the structure of your tooth while protecting it from further damage.